 One major advantage of a CRM platform is that it keeps your entire organization in the know.
 It’s one thing for a sales manager to know what the conversion rate is for SQLs, but business leaders need that information in order to accurately shape the company’s strategy.

-CRM software provides reporting features so no one’s left in the dark on exactly how you’re doing for each KPI.
+A CRM provides reporting features so no one’s left in the dark on exactly how you’re doing for each KPI.
 Not only that, it makes generating those reports as simple as making your morning cup of coffee.

-Questions to Ask as You Evaluate CRM Software
+Evaluation Questions to Ask

 To that end, here are some questions you should keep in mind as you search for the right CRM solution for your company:

 How scalable is the solution?
 Your goal is to grow your business, so picking a system that can’t keep up will backfire eventually.
-Investing in new software isn’t cheap — do your business a favor and make sure you don’t have to do it multiple times because of poor planning.
+Investing in a new solution isn’t cheap — do your business a favor and make sure you don’t have to do it multiple times because of poor planning.

 Is cloud or on-premise deployment better for your company?
 This depends on a variety of factors, including whether you’re replacing a current CRM, the level of accessibility you need and how much customization you want.